base-org/op-viem/site/docs/actions/public/L1/getSecondsToFinalizable.md

 - **Type:** [`Address`](https://viem.sh/docs/glossary/types#address)

-The address of the L2OutputOracle contract.
+The address of the L2OutputOracle contract where the `FINALIZATION_PERIOD_SECONDS` call will be made.
 MUST be provied if [l2Chain](l2chain-optional) is not.

 ### withdrawalHash